BaguaSys/tutorials/src/getting-started/run.md

 # Run

-Bagua use a built-in module `bagua.distributed.launch` to launch jobs, which has similar usage with Pytorh `torch.distributed.launch`.
+Bagua has a built-in tool `bagua.distributed.launch` to launch jobs, whose usage is similar to Pytorch `torch.distributed.launch`.

-The following shows how to start distributed training on single node and multiple nodes.
+We introduce how to start distributed training in the following sections.

 ## Single-Node multi-process training